wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

-# Group Notes
+# Group Notes — Resilience for Rare Hydrologic Events Management

-Use this shared notebook to capture meeting highlights, decisions, and follow-up tasks.
+Use this shared notebook to capture meeting highlights, decisions, and follow-up tasks for Innovation Summit Group 15.

 - Summarize key takeaways after each working session.
 - Note data sources, analysis ideas, and open questions.